open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host-setup.md

 ### OPTIONAL: Generate guest VM installation files

 You can generate guest VM installation files by either running an initial full setup on an Ubuntu 22.04 host with SR-IOV installed, or by generating the files in an Ubuntu 22.04 docker container.

 #### Option 1: Initial full setup of Ubuntu 22.04 SRIOV host

-Once you have performed a full initial setup of the first host OS, that is, installation of [IOTG host kernel](#install-iotg-host-kernel-on-ubuntu-sr-iov-host) and [SR-IOV](#setup-ubuntu-host-for-sr-iov) on Ubuntu, there should be the `packages` and `sriov_install` directories with install files.
+Once you have performed a full initial setup of the first host OS, (meaning installation of [IOTG host kernel](#install-iotg-host-kernel-on-ubuntu-sr-iov-host) and [SR-IOV](#setup-ubuntu-host-for-sr-iov) on Ubuntu) you should see
+`packages` and `sriov_install` directories with install files.

 Copy these directories to use in future setups of the second or subsequent hosts.